Retire in Puerto Vallarta, Mexico

 When we asked people what advice they would give someone preparing to move to Puerto Vallarta, they said:

 "We visited Puerto Vallarta for 15 years before moving here.
 I would tell my friend to visit at least 6 times, renting in different places each time.
 The areas of this city/region are quite different, so that person should rent in Centro, Southside, Conchas Chinas, Mismaloya, the Marina, the Hotel Zone, and even in Nuevo and Bucerias before he or she commits to anything long term.
 Of course, I would also advise my friend to start learning Spanish and start saving money.
 Most real estate transactions are in cash because interest rates are very high here.
 There are long term rental opportunities, if one is comfortable living with a certain amount of uncertainty about availability year to year.
 I would also tell my friend that, after buying our condo, we have never been happier or so free of financial worries.
-We love living here," explained one retiree living in Puerto Vallarta.
+We love living here," remarked one retiree in Puerto Vallarta.

 What type of recreational activities are there in Puerto Vallarta?